— Edgar Degas

 An artist who captured the grace and beauty of ballet dancers and race horses, Edgar Hilaire-Germain Degas (1834–1917) was born on this day in Paris.
 The son of a wealthy banker, he abandoned law for art.

-The great master of motion celebrated the female body, its harmony of movement and passion of expression.
+Degas celebrated the female body, its harmony of movement and passion of expression.
 "What a delightful thing is the conversation of specialists!
-One understands absolutely nothing and it's charming," he said.
+One understands absolutely nothing and it's charming," he joked.

-"You must have a high concept not of what you are doing, but of what you may do someday.
-Without that there's no point to working," he said.
+“You must have a high concept not of what you are doing, but of what you may do someday.
+Without that there’s no point to working," he believed.

-When his vision failed in the 1890s, Degas turned to sculpture and pastels.
-He mixed his memories with the grace of imagination, explaining: "Only when he no longer knows what he is doing does the painter do good things."
+When his vision faded in the 1890s, Degas turned to sculpture and pastels.
+He mixed memory with grace, explaining, “Only when he no longer knows what he is doing does the painter do good things.”

 Mix life’s pallet with the colors of imagination and memory.